 Moose and caribou are gutted, skinned, and quartered in the field and then packed by foot to a designated ORV trail and transported to camp.
 The Blaine Mayo family uses all edible parts of the moose and caribou.
 Much of the moose and caribou meat is canned or stored in the freezer to preserve it and some portions of the moose and caribou are processed by drying.
 Blaine uses the same handling techniques that he was taught by his father, grandfather, and great grandfather.
-Usually the combination of a moose and a caribou will feed two to three families.
-The Blaine Mayo family uses the following methods for processing meat: a vacuum sealer, smoker, meat grinder, pressure cooker, and sausage stuffer.
+Usually, the combination of a moose and a caribou will feed two to three families.
+Blaine Mayo's family uses the following methods for processing meat: a vacuum sealer, smoker, meat grinder, pressure cooker, and sausage stuffer.
 Processing meat is a family event.
-Grouse and ptarmigan are brought back to camp and cleaned and immediately consumed.
-The breast is targeted for consumption, marinated and grilled over the campfire.
+Grouse and ptarmigan are brought back to camp, cleaned and immediately consumed.
+The breast is targeted for consumption, marinated, and grilled over the campfire.

-Knowledge, skills, and the use of particular hunting areas are passed from generation to generation.
-Kevin Mayo's grandparents learned how to hunt in the Cantwell areas and passed this knowledge on to their extended family.
-As a young child, Blaine Mayo accompanied his father, mother, and other relatives hunting and trapping, long before he was actually old enough to hunt and trap himself.
+Knowledge, skills, and the use of hunting areas are passed from generation to generation.
+Blaine Mayo's grandparents learned how to hunt in the Cantwell areas and passed this knowledge on to their extended family.
+As a young child, Blaine Mayo accompanied his father, mother, and other relatives hunting and trapping, long before he was old enough to hunt and trap himself.

 Blaine has hunted and trapped ever since he was 14 years old.
-Blaine Mayo continues these traditions with his family and is passing them on to his wife and children.
+Blaine Mayo continues these traditions with his family by passing them on to his wife and children.
 Hunting, trapping, berry picking, and fishing are subsistence activities the Blaine Mayo family is dependent upon.
 Subsistence for the Mayo family is a family activity, and the next generation is learning these practices as well.

-Blaine Mayo learned from his mom and dad, grandparents, and friends how to hunt, fish, trap, preserve, and process meat.
-But most importantly Blaine Mayo learned from his family about respecting and caring for the animals harvested.
-Subsistence for the Mayo family is a family activity, and the next generation is learning these practices as well.
+Blaine Mayo learned from his mom, dad, grandparents, and friends how to hunt, fish, trap, preserve, and process meat.
+He was also taught how to respect and care for the game meat he harvested.

 The most important aspect of grouse and ptarmigan hunting is that it provides an opportunity to introduce hunting to the kids.
 This is an important aspect of subsistence that is often overlooked in that it introduces kids the skills and knowledge of subsistence.
-Kids are able to practice aiming the .22 rifle and become familiar with using a gun.
-Grouse and ptarmigan hunting is one of the highlights for the kids, providing them with an immense amount of pride when they are able to provide food for the family while at camp.
+Kids can practice aiming the .22 rifle and become familiar with using a gun.
+Grouse and ptarmigan hunting is one of the highlights for the kids, providing them with an immense amount of pride when they can provide food for the family while at camp.